ucd-library/rp-ucd-deployment/README.md

   - `SERVER_URL` Public url for rp system.
 Defaults to http://localhost:8080
   - `PRIVATE_SERVER` defaults to true.  must be explicity set to 'false' to allow public access.
 Otherwise only users logged in with role 'admin' will be allowed.
-  - `HOST_PORT` host machine port to bind to, defaults to 8080
+  - `HOST_PORT` host machine port for main public gateway to bind to, defaults to 8080
+  - `FUSEKI_HOST_PORT` host machine port for Fuseki instance to bind to, defaults to 3001.
+This port should never be publicly accessible but is exposed to the host machine for data injest and Fuseki UI access.
   - `DEFAULT_ADMINS` common seperated list of users to ensure are in the system with role admin.
   - `CLIENT_ENV` used by `ucd-rp-client` to select which folder to server for client.
 Setting to `prod` will serve the `dist` folder, everything else will serve the `public` folder.
 Defaults to dev.
   - `JWT_EXPIRES_IN` Time in ms jwt expiration